Mian Iftikharuddin: Political activism

 Later he jumped off the Muslim League ship, and formed his own ‘Azad Pakistan Party’ committed to liberal secularism in the country.
 Though big names like Dr. Khan Sahib and the Khudai Khidmatgars were attracted to it, Azad Pakistan Party soon faded away in history.
 He was also considered a leading light of the National Awami Party as well.

 His Pakistan Times newspaper continued to promote social justice and agrarian reforms in Pakistan, it attracted many well known leftists including its first editor Faiz Ahmad Faiz.
 However, in 1959, following the military takeover by Ayub Khan, the newspaper was taken over by the government and despite a legal challenge, he failed to obtain either compensation or the return of ownership of his newspaper.

 Since he was an advocate of an independent foreign policy, free from demented generals and Pakistan's exit from The Southeast Asia Treaty Organisation (SEATO), the Baghdad Pact also called CENTO and other defense treaties, it was expected from his opponents to label him as 'a stranger in the house'.

 Life

 Mian Iftikharuddin was married to Begum Ismat Iftikharuddin.
-According to Azad Kashmir civil servant and writer Abdul Haq Suharwardy, Begum Ismat and General Akbar Khan's wife, Nasim Shah Nawaz (later Nasim Jahan), were cousins.
+According to Azad Kashmir civil servant and writer Abdul Haq Suharwardy, Begum Ismat and General Akbar Khan's wife, Nasim Shahnawaz (later Nasim Jahan), were cousins.
 The couple lived in a mansion at 21 Aikman Road, which they bought from the Raja of Mandi.

 They had three children: Sohail Iftikhar, Arif Iftikhar and Seema Iftikhar.

 Iftikharuddin died at the age of 54, after suffering a heart attack on 6 June 1962.

 Pakistan's famous poet Faiz Ahmed Faiz, Iftikharuddin's friend and ally, paid a tribute to him through his poetry: